aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pdf-to-emlx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PDF to EMLX?</h2>

+PDF is a widely used format for documents, but it is not suitable for emails.
+EMLX is an email format used by Apple Mail, which is a popular email client.
+Converting PDF to EMLX allows users to view the PDF content in their Apple Mail client.
+This makes it easier for users to view the PDF content without having to open a separate application.

-For a Python developer, who is trying to add a PDF to EMLX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMLX format.
+<h2>How Aspose.Total Helps for PDF to EMLX Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers automate the conversion process from PDF to EMLX.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs, which make it easy to convert PDF to EMLX using Python.
+The process involves two steps: firstly, loading the Word file and rendering it into HTML via Aspose.Words for Python via .NET, and secondly, loading the converted HTML using Aspose.Email for Python via .NET and saving it into EMLX format.
+This makes it easy for developers to quickly and easily convert PDF to EMLX using Python.

 {{% /blocks/products/pf/feature-page-summary %}}